fazal-nazir-2000/personality-test/README.md

 ### How to run

-  1. Run the follwing commands to run the app
+1. To run the app, follow these steps:

-    * Install all the front-end dependencies `npm install`
+   - Install all the front-end dependencies by running `npm install`
-    * Install the dependencies of backend server `npm run backend-build`
+   - Install the dependencies of backend server by running `npm run backend-build`
-    * Start the backend server `npm run backend-start`
+   - Start the backend server by running `npm run backend-start`
-    * Start the front end `npm start `
+   - Start the front-end by running `npm start`

-  2. Run the follwing commands to run the test cases
+2. To run the test cases, run the following command:

-    * npm run test
+   - `npm run test`

 ### Features